-Gunnar with a Taiwanese monk at a
+Gunnar with a Taiwanese monk at a Chinese Buddhist monastery in New Mexico. |

 Last year, at this time, I was in a silent vipassana meditation retreat in SW Colorado.
 After clarifying my intentions, I set off with some friends on a road-trip through New Mexico.
 We spent a few days and were able to stop at 8 or 9 spiritual places.
 4 or 5 were Buddhist temples/monasteries, one was a Hindu ashram, and a couple were sacred Christian churches.
 I think spending New Years Eve in silence, being clear about my intentions, and then seeking out some spiritual centers was a great way to start 2012 for me, and may have helped me to bring about some positive changes.